AlabamaASRL/asset_asrl/doc/tutorials/VectorFunctionGuide.rst

 Suggested Style and Organization
 ################################
-At this point we have covered most all of the operations one can and can't perform with ASSET vector functions, with the important exception of function composition (which we will cover in the next section).
+At this point we have covered most all of the operations one can and can't perform with ASSET VectorFunctions, with the important exception of function composition (which we will cover in the next section).
 As you might have noticed, in all of our scratch pad examples, we simply created a single set of arguments and operated on them in the same scope.
 Everyone of these functions is a fully formed ASSET type and can be immediately passed